Election Verification — Allowing Voters to Verify their Votes

 Setting Up an Election so Voters Can Verify Their Vote Integrity

-- On the "Details" page of your election setup, find the "Voters can view the election results" setting (under the Security heading; it is the last section on the page).
+- On the "Details" page of your election setup, find the "Voter Access to Results" setting (under the Security heading; it is the last section on the page).

-- Set that setting to either "any time after the election starts" or "only after the election has ended".
+- Set that setting to either "Anytime after voting starts" or "Only after voting ends".
 The voters will need to be able to view the results in order to verify anything!

 - Continue to the "Ballot" stage, and build your ballot as required.